Sea Bream Fillet with a Crust of Mixed Seeds

 Preparation

-First of all, start boiling the potatoes.
-If you use a pressure cooker, it will take only 10/15 minutes depending on their size, otherwise, with traditional cooking, about 50 minutes.
-In this case, wash them under running water, place them in the pressure cooker and add water just to cover them.
-Put the pot on a high flame, and as soon as you hear the strong whistle, lower it and finish cooking.
+First of all, let’s boil the potatoes right away.
+If using a pressure cooker, it will only take 10/15 minutes depending on their size, otherwise, about 50 minutes with traditional cooking.
+In this case, wash them under running water, place them in the pressure cooker, and add water just to cover them.
+Put the pot on the stove on high heat, and as soon as you hear the loud whistle, lower the heat and finish cooking.
 For proper use of the pot, I recommend reading the following article: Pressure Cooker and Its Use.
-Meanwhile, prepare a mix of garlic, parsley, and arrange the sea bream fillets.
+Meanwhile, prepare a mixture of garlic and parsley and arrange the sea bream fillets.

-Cover them with white wine, add pepper, salt, and let them marinate in the refrigerator until the potatoes are ready.
-After the necessary time, remove them from the marinade and pat them dry with paper towels to remove as much liquid as possible.
+Cover them with white wine, add pepper, salt, and let them marinate in the fridge until the potatoes are ready.
+After the necessary time, remove them from the marinade and pat them dry with absorbent paper to remove as much liquid as possible.

-Peel the potatoes and mash them while still quite warm.
-Add extra virgin olive oil, garlic and parsley mix, salt, pepper, and mix all ingredients well until a puree-like consistency is obtained.
+Peel the potatoes and mash them while they are still quite hot.
+Add extra virgin olive oil, garlic and parsley mixture, salt, pepper, and mix all the ingredients well until you get a sort of puree.

-Lay the sea bream fillets in a baking tray lined with parchment paper and spread the potato mixture on top with a small spatula to ease the work.
-After completing this step, sprinkle them with sesame and poppy seeds.
-For personal taste, I also added crushed pistachios, but it’s only optional.
-A drizzle of extra virgin olive oil on the fillets, and bake them in a preheated oven at 356°F (180°C) for about 20 minutes.
-Do not exceed the cooking time or they may dry out.
+Place the sea bream fillets on a baking sheet lined with parchment paper and spread the potato mixture on top with a spatula to make our work easier.
+After this, sprinkle them with sesame and poppy seeds.
+For personal taste, I also added chopped pistachios, but it’s optional.
+Drizzle a little extra olive oil over the fillets and bake them in a preheated oven at 350°F, cooking them for about 20 minutes.
+Do not exceed the cooking time to avoid drying them out.

-Serve our Sea Bream Fillet with Mixed Seed Crust, but only after letting it rest for at least two minutes.
+Serve the Sea Bream Fillet with a Crust of Mixed Seeds only after letting it rest for at least two minutes.

-Prepare the sea bream by filleting it the day before, especially if it wasn’t done by your trusted fishmonger.
+Prepare the sea bream fillets the day before, especially if your trusted fishmonger didn’t do it.

-Alternatively, you can opt for frozen pre-filleted fish.
+As an alternative to fresh fish, you can opt for pre-filleted frozen fish.

-Make sure it’s a high-quality frozen product, as the difference is noticeable in both taste and texture.
+Make sure it is high-quality frozen fish because the difference is noticeable in taste and texture.

-You can also enrich your Sea Bream Fillets with other coatings that best suit your tastes.
+You can enrich your Sea Bream Fillets with other toppings that satisfy your preferences.

 Author image